 Entrance fee to the Mole Antonelliana: 10 € is the full ticket for the museum, 7 € for the elevator, 14 cumulative museum+elevator; 8 € for the museum for older than 65 and university students up to 26 years old, 5 € for the elevator for 6 to 18 year-olds, older than 65, university students up to 26 years old, and holders of Torino+Piemonte Card, 11 € cumulative museum+elevator for university students up to 26 years old, older than 65, and groups of 15 people with booking; free museum and elevator for up to 5 years old, free museum for holders of Torino+Piemonte Card.

-Often in Turin’s city center, you will see the walkways between buildings are covered, and this was aimed at easing the members of the upper class.
-The first of this series of covered walkways was built in 1856 and later destroyed for further construction works, but many others were built and lined up with cafes, shops, and theaters.
+Often in Turin’s city centre, you will see the walkways between buildings are covered, and this was aimed at easing the members of the upper class.
+The first of this series of covered walkways were built in 1856 and later destroyed for further construction works, but many others were built and lined up with cafes, shops, and theatres.

 Lovely tourist attractions, they are part of the soul of the city.
 Among the best you can visit today are 19th-century Galleria Subalpina between Piazza Castello and Via Cesare Battisti, Galleria Umberto I between Piazza della Repubblica and Via della Basilica, and Galleria San Federico, built in the first half of the 20th century and that you can access from Via Roma, Via Bertola, and Via Santa Teresa.

-Chiesa della Gran Madre di Dio (Great Mother of God Church)
+10. Visit the mysterious Chiesa della Gran Madre di Dio

-Coming from the city center, cross the Po river from Ponte Vittorio Emanuele I bridge and you’ll find yourself facing an imposing structure on a hilltop.
-This is the Chiesa della Gran Madre di Dio, Italian for Great Mother of God, one of those places that in Turin are said to hold powerful energies.
+Coming from the city centre, cross the Po river from Ponte Vittorio Emanuele I bridge and you’ll find yourself facing an imposing structure on a hilltop.
+This is the Chiesa della Gran Madre di Dio, Italian for Great Mother of God Church, one of those places that in Turin are said to hold powerful energies.

 The large staircase in front of the austere-looking facade is dominated by the two statues standing on the two sides representing Faith, holding a chalice in her left hand, and Religion.
 According to the legend, the Holy Grail, the chalice from where Jesus Christ drank his last wine before being arrested, tortured and crucified, is buried somewhere in the middle.